Phoebe Bognár is an Australian-born flutist, performer, improviser and composer, based in Basel, Switzerland.

 Website photos taken by Reza Kaviani.

-Phoebe acknowledges the Gadigal People of the Eora Nation as the first inhabitants and the Traditional Custodians of the lands where she was born, paying respect to Elders past, present and emerging, and their ongoing connection to country.
+Phoebe acknowledges the Gadigal People of the Eora Nation as the first inhabitants and the Traditional Custodians of the lands where they were born, paying respect to Elders past, present and emerging, and their ongoing connection to country.
 Sovereignty was never ceded.